-The Copyright Act should be amended to provide full rights for communication to the public of sound recordings, which includes the retransmission of sound recordings.
+Provide Full Rights for Communication to the Public of Sound Recordings: The Copyright Act should be amended to provide full rights for communication to the public of sound recordings, which includes the retransmission of sound recordings.
 This is a major gap in protection for sound recording producers.

-Although Article 15 of the WPPT is clear that the right to remuneration for public performances encompasses both direct and indirect uses of phonograms, the Canadian Copyright Act (s.72.1) prohibits rights holders from directly licensing "indirect" uses, where commercial businesses like shops or bars play music as part of their business operations/ambiance, but the music comes from the radio rather than from a CD player or a background music provider service (for example).
+Provide Full Rights for Public Performance of Sound Recordings: Although Article 15 of the WPPT is clear that the right to remuneration for public performances encompasses both direct and indirect uses of phonograms, the Canadian Copyright Act (s.72.1) prohibits rights holders from directly licensing "indirect" uses, where commercial businesses like shops or bars play music as part of their business operations or for ambiance, but the music comes from the radio rather than from a CD player or a background music provider service (for example).
 By prohibiting rights holders from licensing the users who actually use and benefit from their music, this provision fundamentally undervalues the right.
 Canada should amend the Copyright Act to ensure that the right allows the direct licensing of such uses in accordance with Article 15 of the WPPT.